NadavShaar/react-grid-table/README.md

 ```

-For columns that holds values other than string, you'll need to define the `setValue` function on the column so the updated value won't override the original value.
+For columns that hold values other than string, you'll need to define the `setValue` function on the column so the updated value won't override the original value.

 **Example:**